exposit/slackifpy/README.md

 #### IF You Know What You Are Doing

 Download the repo.
 I suggest using a VM running linux as host.
 Install slack client for python.
-Download the games you want to play and compile the appropriate interpreter(s) with glk.
+Download the games you want to play.
+Get the source for and compile the appropriate interpreter(s) with glk.
 Update gamedb.py with game info.
-Change the configuration options in the main script as the comments direct, using your channel id and your bot or your user slack token.
+Change the configuration options in the main script as the comments direct, using your channel id and your bot or user slack token.
+The bot wil report in once it is active; use "@ifbot help" in Slack to get a list of commands.

 #### Step By Step